-- 2. Any user contributing more than 5,000 gallons per day and whose discharge strength is greater than 600 mg/l BOD or 300 mg/l TSS shall prepare and file with the Precinct a report that shall include pertinent data relating to the wastewater characteristics, including the methods of sampling and measurement to obtain this data, and these data shall be used to calculate the user charge for that user.
-The Precinct shall have the right to gain access to the waste stream and take its own samples. - E. Residential users shall be billed quarterly.
-Commercial users shall be billed monthly.
-Payments are due within thirty (30) days after the billing date.
-Any payments not received within thirty (30) days after the billing date shall be delinquent. - 1.
-A penalty of 1 1/2 percent of the user charge bill will be added to each delinquent bill for each thirty (30) days or portion thereof of delinquency.
-When any bill is more than thirty days in default, service to such premises may be discontinued, in accordance with all applicable statutes and regulations, until such bill is paid. - 2.
-All unpaid sewer charges constitute a lien in accordance with the terms of RSA 38:22, RSA 149_I:11 and the North Conway Water Precinct Charter, as amended.
+- 1. Payments are due within thirty (30) days after the billing date.
+Any payments not received within thirty (30) days after the billing date shall be delinquent. - 2.
+An interest charge bill be added to each delinquent bill for each thirty (30) days or portion thereof of delinquency.
+When any bill is more than seventy-four (74) days in default, service to such premises may be discontinued, in accordance with all applicable statutes and regulations, until such bill is paid. - 3.
+All unpaid sewer charges constitute a lien in accordance with the terms of RSA 38:22, RSA 149\I:11 and the North Conway Water Precinct Charter, as amended.
 Liens shall be placed on all properties that are two (2) quarters (180 days) in arrears.
 Liens shall remain on each property until paid in full.
-All lien costs and administrative fees shall be billed to the property owner. - 3.
+All lien costs and administrative fees shall be billed to the property owner. - 4.
 Property owners who are current with an approved payment plan are not delinquent.
 An owner may make written application for an approved payment plan to the Commissioners in the form which is set by the Commissioners.
-The applicant is required to provide all information requested by the Commissioners.
-Upon the filing of such an application, the Commissioners may stay Sections 5(a) and (b) while the application is pending.
-If the application is denied, the Commissioners may retroactively institute the provisions in Sections 5(a) and (b).
-If the application is approved and the owner is current on the payment plan, then the owner is not delinquent. - 4.
-Liens shall not be placed on properties that remain current with their payment plan. - F. Any user who feels that their charge is unjust and inequitable may make written application to the Precinct requesting a review of the buy in charge.
-Said written request shall, where necessary, show the actual or estimated average flow and/or strength of the wastewater in comparison with the values upon which the charge is based, including how the measurements or estimates were made.
+The applicant is

-- G. The Precinct will review the user charges at least annually and revise the rates as necessary to ensure that adequate revenues are generated to pay the cost of operation and maintenance, including replacement, and that the system continues to provide for the proportional distribution of operation and maintenance costs, including replacement costs, among users and user classes. - H. The Billing Office will make a schedule available at a user's request to notify each user at least annually of the rate being charged for operation and maintenance costs, including replacement costs, of the treatment works. - I. All fees and user charges are contained in the Sewer User Fee Schedule as established by the Precinct Commissioners. - J. Abatements for Sewer Fees - Abatements may be granted for the sewer portion ONLY of charges for water losses resulting from broken water pipes or by unauthorized theft of water from other users, where said loss or theft can be proven that the consumption of water did not return to the sanitary sewer system.
-Said abatements shall be reviewed by the Superintendent and presented to the Board of Commissioners for approval or denial. - 2.
-Increased use for seasonal irrigation shall not be subject to abatement. - 3.
+- required to provide all information requested by the Commissioners. - 5.
+Liens shall not be placed on properties that remain current with their payment plan. - F. The Precinct will review the user charges at least annually and revise the rates as necessary to ensure that adequate revenues are generated to pay the cost of operation and maintenance, including replacement, and that the system continues to provide for the proportional distribution of operation and maintenance costs, including replacement costs, among users and user classes. - G. All fees and user charges are contained in the current Rate Schedule as established by the Precinct Commissioners. - H. Abatements for Sewer Fees - 1.
+Abatement requests must be submitted in writing to the Precinct and include the following information: - a.
+Name of Account Owner - b.
+Account Number - c.
+Period for which the abatement is requested - d.
+Dollar amount requested - e.
+Description of why Customer believes an abatement is warranted - 2.
+Abatements may be granted for the sewer portion ONLY of charges for water losses resulting from broken water pipes or by unauthorized theft of water from other users, where said loss or theft can be proven that the consumption of water did not return to the sanitary sewer system.
+Said abatements shall be reviewed by the Superintendent and presented to the Board of Commissioners for approval or denial. - 3.
+Increased use for seasonal irrigation shall not be subject to abatement. - 4.
 The Precinct will grant abatements for the filling of swimming pools provided ALL of the following conditions are met: - a.
-Prior to filling the pool, the property owner notifies the Precinct in writing of the upcoming fill; - Precinct staff visually inspects and verifies the volume of the pool to be filled; and - c.
+Prior to filling the pool, the property owner notifies the Precinct in writing of the upcoming fill; - b.
+Precinct staff visually inspects and verifies the volume of the pool to be filled; and - c.
 The account owner submits the required abatement forms to the Precinct in a timely manner.